sulu-cmf/sulu-standard/README.md

-## This repository is not longer the recommeded way to start a [sulu](https://github.com/sulu/sulu) project have a look at the [documentation](http://docs.sulu.io/) how to start a new project using the new [sulu-minimal](https://github.com/sulu/sulu-minimal) edition.
+> This repository is not longer the recommended way to start a [sulu](https://github.com/sulu/sulu) project have a look at the [documentation](http://docs.sulu.io/) how to start a new project using the new [sulu-minimal](https://github.com/sulu/sulu-minimal) edition.

 # Sulu - Content Management